Heian Palace: Greater Palace ()

 of the compound was occupied by a courtyard surrounded symmetrically by the Twelve Halls, where the bureaucracy assembled for court ceremonies and was seated according to strict order of precedence.
 The Heian Jingū shrine in Kyoto includes an apparently faithful reconstruction of the Daigokuden in somewhat reduced scale.

 The Buraku-in was another large rectangular Chinese-style compound, situated to the west of the Chōdō-in.
 It was built for official celebrations and banquets and used also for other types of entertainment such as archery contests.
 Like the Chōdō-in, the Buraku-in had a hall at the central northern end of the enclosure overseeing the court.
 This hall, the Burakuden (豊楽殿, Hall of Abundant Pleasures), was used by the emperor and courtiers presiding over activities in the Buraku-in.
 The Buraku-in also fell gradually into disuse as many functions were moved to the Dairi.
 It was destroyed in at 1063 and not rebuilt.
 Unlike most of the palace, the Buraku-in site was subjected to some archaeological excavations in the twentieth century.

 Other Greater Palace buildings

 Apart from the Inner Palace, the remaining area of the Greater Palace was occupied by ministries, lesser offices, workshops, storage buildings and the large open space of the Banqueting Pine Grove (宴の松原, En no Matsubara) to the west of the Dairi.
 The buildings of the Council of State (太政官, Daijōkan) were situated in a walled enclosure immediately to the east of the Chōdō-in, laid out in the typical symmetrical plan of buildings opening to a courtyard in the south.
 The Shingon-in (真言院, Shingon Chapel) was built right next to the Inner Palace and used for ceremonies held on the emperor's behalf.
-Apart from Tō-ji and Sai-ji, it was the only Buddhist establishment permitted within the capital.
+Apart from Tō-ji and Sai-ji, it was for long the only Buddhist establishment permitted within the capital.
 Permission to build it inside the palace, granted in 834, shows the influence of the Shingon sect during the early Heian Period.